olizzh0105/review-data-source-analysis/data_collection_plan.md

 A balanced multi-app sampling strategy will be used rather than collecting a large number of reviews from a single application.

-Based on practical pagination testing, the sampling strategy was revised to use a broader set of applications with approximately 500 reviews per app.
-This adjustment reflects the observed Apple App Store RSS feed limit while also improving cross-app and cross-category coverage.
+Based on practical pagination testing, the sampling strategy was revised to use a broader set of applications with up to approximately 500 unique reviews per app.

+The revised design includes 24 applications across six study categories.
+The same applications will be included on both Google Play Store and Apple App Store to support balanced cross-platform comparisons.

+This strategy targets approximately:

+- Google Play Store: 12,000 reviews
+- Apple App Store: 12,000 reviews
+- Combined dataset: approximately 24,000 reviews

+The revised approach reflects the observed pagination limit of the Apple App Store review feed while also improving cross-app and cross-category coverage.

 This would produce approximately: